MJoergen/ym2151_old/Design_Notes.md

 and corresponds to a quarter of the input range.
 This leads to an input resolution of 13 bits.

+The size of this ROM will be 12\*2^13 = 96 kbits, which fits in 3 BRAMs.

 ## Frequency Generation

 The YM2151 generates frequencies from key values.
 It uses the following values: